-State and federal representatives discuss the Tyson Fire
+State and federal representatives discuss the Tyson fire

 GARDEN CITY, Kan.
-(KSNW) – State and federal legislators, fire officials and community leaders met in Finney County Tuesday, to discuss what happened during Friday’s fire at the Tyson Plant and how they plan to move forward.
+(KSNW) – State and federal leaders, fire officials and community leaders met in Finney County Tuesday to discuss what happened during Friday’s fire at the Tyson Plant and how they plan to move forward.

-“I don’t think that there is any direct financial dollars from the federal government to rebuild the plant, but what we can do is make sure the cattle that is normally coming here there going to have to go to other plants,” said U.S. Representative Roger Marshall.
+“I don’t think that there is any direct financial dollars from the federal government to rebuild the plant, but what we can do is make sure the cattle that is normally coming here, they’re going to have to go to other plants,” said U.S. Representative Roger Marshall.

 “What other plants, what other places that we can get our cattle beef going to here in the next several days, what can we do to put the wind beneath the sails of this supply chain,” Marshall said.